Track mileage automatically

 While customers are generally used to such fees, how you present them will depend on your industry practices and competitors, and what customers are used to.
 Always be upfront with your customers on any charges outside of the services you provide.

-There are a few options you can consider when deciding how to charge mileage to customers - you can bundle the charge with your service, ask for a flat rate for distance ranges, a charge per mile or per hour of driving, or use a hybrid system of a flat and variable rate.
+When deciding how to charge mileage to customers, you have several options: you can bundle the charge with your service, ask for a flat rate for distance ranges, charge per mile or per hour of driving, or use a hybrid system of a flat and variable rate.
 Read on to learn more about each option.

 Charging a flat rate for distance